litestar-org/litestar/docs/tutorials/todo-app/2-interacting-with-the-list.rst

     Just like query parameters, path parameters can convert and validate their values as well.
 This is configured using the ``:type`` colon annotation, similar to type annotations. ``value:str`` will receive values as a string, while e.g. ``value:int`` will try to convert it into an integer.
+A full list of supported types can be found
+    here: :ref:`usage/parameters:supported path parameter types`

 By using this pattern and combining it those from the earlier section about receiving